Azure-Samples/communication-services-dotnet-quickstarts/LobbyCallSupportSample/LobbyCallSupportSample/readme.md

 4. `confirmMessageToTargetCall`: Notification message to be played to the target call participants when they are moved from lobby call to target call.
    - This is used to notify the target call participants that they are being moved from lobby call to target call.
    - For more information, see [Play media in a call](https://learn.microsoft.com/en-us/azure/communication-services/concepts/calls/play-media).
+5. `textToPlayToLobbyUser`: Text to be played to the lobby call user when they are waiting in the lobby.
+   - This is used to notify the lobby call user that they are waiting in the lobby.
+   - For more information, see [Play media in a call](https://learn.microsoft.com/en-us/azure/communication-services/concepts/calls/play-media).
-5. `acsGeneratedIdForLobbyCallReceiver`: ACS Inbound Phone Number
+6. `acsGeneratedIdForLobbyCallReceiver`: ACS Inbound Phone Number
-6. `acsGeneratedIdForTargetCallReceiver`: ACS Phone Number to make the first call, external user number in real time
+7. `acsGeneratedIdForTargetCallReceiver`: ACS Phone Number to make the first call, external user number in real time
-7. `acsGeneratedIdForTargetCallSender`: ACS identity generated using web client
+8. `acsGeneratedIdForTargetCallSender`: ACS identity generated using web client
-8. `socketToken`: ACS identity generated using web client
+9. `socketToken`: ACS identity generated using web client

 ## Run app locally